Setting Up Efficient Feedback Mechanisms

 Introduction: Valuing Audience Input

-Incorporating audience suggestions into research not only enhances the relevance and impact of research findings and your work but also fosters a collaborative relationship between the researcher and the audience.
-This practice is crucial for staying attuned to the needs and interests of your field.
+Incorporating audience suggestions into research not only enhances the relevance and impact of research findings but also fosters a collaborative relationship between the researcher and the audience.
+For researchers presenting at conference presentations and poster sessions, this practice is crucial for staying attuned to the needs of their field.

 Background: Collaborative Research Dynamics